asbhogal/JavaScript-Fetch-API-Mini-Project/README.md

 <h1>Javascript .fetch() API - Mini Project</h1>

-A simple mini project from a YouTube crash course which leverages the .fetch() API in JavaScript to pull an image file into the body of a HTML document and handle asynchronous events using promises (async/await) to display it front-end.
+A simple mini project from a YouTube crash course which leverages the .fetch() API in JavaScript to pull a local image file in the directory into the body of a HTML document and handle asynchronous events using promises (async/await) to display it front-end.

 <strong>Features</strong><br>